krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 Sections
 --------

-The krb5.conf file may contain any or all of the following sections:
+The krb5.conf file may contain the following sections:

 ============== =======================================================
-libdefaults_   Contains default values used by the Kerberos V5 library. realms_        Contains subsections keyed by Kerberos realm names.
-Each subsection describes realm-specific information, including where to find the Kerberos servers for that realm. domain_realm_  Contains relations which map domain names and subdomains onto Kerberos realm names.
-This is used by programs to determine what realm a host should be in, given its fully qualified domain name. logging_       Contains relations which determine how Kerberos programs are to perform logging. capaths_       Contains the authentication paths used with direct (nonhierarchical) cross-realm authentication.
-Entries in this section are used by the client to determine the intermediate realms which may be used in cross-realm authentication.
-It is also used by the end-service when checking the transited field for trusted intermediate realms. plugins_       Contains tags to register dynamic plugin modules and to turn modules on and off. appdefaults_   Contains default values that can be used by Kerberos V5 applications.
+libdefaults_   Settings used by the Kerberos V5 library realms_        Realm-specific contact information and settings domain_realm_  Maps server hostnames to Kerberos realms logging_       Controls how Kerberos daemons perform logging capaths_       Authentication paths for non-hierarchical cross-realm plugins_       Controls plugin module registration appdefaults_   Default values used by some Kerberos V5 applications
 ============== =======================================================